Thanawas-Sirilertsathit/final_project/Proposal.md

 - evaluate project by rating score for other project that in prototype status [project table]

 1. give score rating
-2. save score rating to project table
+2. save score rating to project dictionary with key (Rating_1,Rating_2,Rating_3,Rating_4 and Rating_5)
+3. if you are 5th rating score then project is automatically turned to Passed evaluation phrase

 - log out